hth313/OS4/doc/overview.rst

 about to go back to light sleep again.
 The normal case is that page 4 is empty, in which case it executes as NOP which will cause an immediate return if called with a ``GOSUB`` instruction.
-If OS4 is loaded there is actual code here that takes control.
-It is not a complete take over, as it reuses as much as possible of the already existing built-in functionality.
+If OS4 is loaded there is actual code here that takes control to enhance the built-in behavior.

 There are no poll vectors at the top of page 4 as in normal plug-in modules.